SpaceVim/SpaceVim/docs/documentation.md

 ---
 title:  "Documentation"
-description: "A guide for using SpaceVim."
+description: "General documentation about how to using SpaceVim, including the quick start guide and FAQs."
 ---

 # SpaceVim Documentation